FuelLabs/fuel-indexer/docs/src/reference-guide/indexing/receipts/messageout.md

 ```

 - A `MessageOut` receipt is generated as a result of the `send_typed_message()` Sway method in which a message is sent to a recipient address along with a certain amount of coins.
-- The `data` field supports data of an arbitrary type `T` and will be decoded by the index upon receipt.
+- The `data` field supports data of an arbitrary type `T` and will be decoded by the indexer upon receipt.
 - [Read more about `MessageOut` in the Fuel protocol ABI spec](https://github.com/FuelLabs/fuel-specs/blob/master/src/protocol/abi/receipts.md#messageout-receipt)